brunnodev/typescript-elasticbeanstalk/README.md

 # Typescript for Elastic Beanstalk

 Small app with tsconfig.json and buildspec.yml configurations to deploy to Elastic Beanstalk from CI/CD.

+Run `npm i` followed by `npm run dev` to run locally.